 - Why did they have to tell me?
 I would have preferred not to know.

 - Is this just some rebellious phase?
 Won't they grow out of it?
 It seems too young an age to determine a topic such as this.

 - Do you think it's caused by sexual abuse/repressed homosexuality/another psychological issue?
 Should I send them to a psychiatrist?

-- Did I do something wrong as a parent to cause this?
+- Did I do something wrong as a parent/relative/friend to cause this?

 - Does this mean they are incapable of love?

-- I just want what's best for my child.
-What if they turn out unhappy?
-I don't want them to die alone.
+- I just want what's best for my child/relative/friend.
+What if they turn out unhappy or alone?

 - Should we tell the family/neighbours/teachers/etc.?
 What will other people think?